Maximum principles for stochastic time-changed Volterra games: Introduction

-This paper is organized as follows: In Section 2 we give the framework for the paper and recall the fundamental tools as introduced for example in \cite{DiNunno1,DiNunnoGiordano}.
-Here we also state some general results concerning the time-changed Lévy process and the NA-derivative.
-In Section 3 we state our optimization problem and we find a sufficient and a necessary maximum principle under both information flows.
-In Section 4 we present the zero-sum game case and we reformulate the necessary and sufficient maximum principles as specific cases of the Theorems in the previous section.
-Lastly in Section 5 we present some examples and applications to financial games.
+This paper is organized as follows: in Section 2 we present the framework for the study of time-changed Lévy process and we recall the concept of NA-derivative.
+In Section 3 we describe the optimization problem and provide a sufficient maximum principle for non-zero sum games under both the information flow $\bbF$ and $\bbG$.
+As a particular case we also provide the zero-sum game reformulation of such theorem.
+In Section 4 we provide some utility consumption examples both for the zero and non zero-sum games and show that in some simple cases we can actually manage to derive the optimal control for our forward-backward game.
+Lastly, in Section 5, we make some conclusive remarks on the use of Volterra-type BSDEs in place of \eqref{Y_t intro}.